albaEDA/uMath/README.md

 ## Contributing

-See Wiki on contributing guidelines
+See <a href="https://github.com/AaronKel/uMath/wiki">Wiki</a> on contributing guidelines

 ## History